Walled villages of Hong Kong

+There are about 70-80 walled villages in Hong Kong.
 Most of the walled villages of Hong Kong are located in the New Territories.
+Punti walled villages are occupied by a clan of typically one surname, while Hakka walled villages can be occupied by people of different surnames.
+Walled villages of Hong Kong typically have watchtowers at the four corners and contain an ancestral hall.

 History

 During the Ming and Qing dynasties, coastal areas in Guangdong experienced numerous attacks from pirates.
 The area of present-day Hong Kong was particularly vulnerable to such incursions.
 The area's winding shores, hilly land, and islands, as well as its distance from administrative centres, made the territory of Hong Kong an excellent hideout for pirates.
 Villages, both Punti and Hakka, built walls against them.
 Some villages even protected themselves with cannons.
 Over time, the walls of most walled villages have been partly or totally demolished.

 Names

 In Punti Cantonese, wai (圍, 'walled') and tsuen (村, 'village') were once synonyms.
 Most place names which include the word wai were at some point in time a walled village.

 Conservation

 Two heritage trails of Hong Kong feature walled villages: